doscsy12/ML_Dashboard/README.md

 ## 1. Visualising the MNIST dataset using TensorBoard
 Getting a machine to recognise handwritten single digits is difficult.
-The aim here is to analyse the features of handwritten digit recognition, visualised in TensorBoard.
+The aim here is to analyse the features of handwritten digits, using a CNN model, visualised in TensorBoard.

 ## 2. Interactive web application